What is a statute of limitation on debt?

 If you’ve already paid your debts, provide proof of your payment to the collector.
 This could include emails, mail correspondence or payment receipts.
 Keep in mind that you shouldn’t ever send originals to the debt collector, only copies.

 If you’re carrying unpaid debt, you might be wondering how long a debtor can continue to attempt to collect.
-Unfortunately, there is no statute of limitations on how long a collection agency or creditor can try to collect debt.
+Unfortunately, there is no statute of limitations on how long a collection agency or creditor can try to collect the debt.

 Although, there is a limit of time on how long a creditor has to sue you.
 These are the statutes of limitations on debt.
 In Canada, each province and territory has a different statute of limitation on debt, as follows: